joolstorrentecalo/gitlab-design/.gitlab/issue_templates/UX Scorecard Part 1.md

 [Learn more about UX Scorecards](https://about.gitlab.com/handbook/engineering/ux/ux-scorecards/)

+1. [ ] After working with your PM to identify a top task, write it using the Job to Be Done (JTBD) format: When [situation] I want to [motivation] so I can [expected outcome].
-1. [ ] Mention which [personas](https://about.gitlab.com/handbook/marketing/product-marketing/roles-personas/) might be performing the job.
-Keeping personas in mind allows us to use the correct language and make the best decisions to address their specific problems and pain points when writing recommendations.
+1. [ ] Make note of which [personas](https://about.gitlab.com/handbook/marketing/product-marketing/roles-personas/) might be performing the job.
+Keeping personas in mind allows us to make the best decisions to address specific problems and pain points.
+Note: Do not include a persona in your JTBD format as multiple types of users may complete the same task.
-1. [ ] If your Job To Be Done (JTBD) spans more than one stage group, that’s great!
+1. [ ] If your JTBD spans more than one stage group, that’s great!
 Review your JTBD with a designer from that stage group for accuracy.
 1. [ ] Review the current experience, noting where you expect a user's high and low points to be.
 Capture the screens and jot down observations.
    - If you're re-scoring the experience, recapture the entire flow.
 You will likely have some of the artifacts (i.e. a UI screen that wasn't changed) that you can simply reuse.
 1. [ ] It's also advised that you ask another person (internal or external) relatively new to the worfklow to accomplish the JTBD.
 Record this session, and document their experience of the JTBD.
 Note that an additional user isn't currently required, but can provide valuable insights that you might not have thought of.
 Depending on how complex the JTBD is, and how familiar the task is to you, you can invite additional participants so you can get a broad view of the JTBD.
 If you approach this as a usability study and follow a process approved by a UX Researcher, you may apply an appropriate research label.